-Deirdre Coghlan Bursary – applications now open
+Deirdre Coghlan Bursary – applications for the 2021 bursary have now closed.

 In 2016, one of Q Shelter’s founders and lifelong members, Deirdre Coghlan, passed away.
 In honour of her memory, Q Shelter established a bursary to help those in the housing and homelessness sector access professional development they might otherwise miss out on.